ISonets/BI_2020_metagenomics_project/18S_fungi_alltogether/README.md

-## Set contains:
+## In this folder:

-1. 18S DESIRED fungi sequences
+1. 18S desired fungi sequences obtained from wastewater metagenomes

-2. unclassified sequences
+2. unclassified sequences from wastewater metagenomes